jaem-seo/AI_tokamak_control/README.md

 ```

 # 1. Target arrival in 4 s interval
 - Open the GUI.
-It takes a bit depending on your environment.
+It takes a bit (tens of secconds) depending on your environment.
 ```
 $ python ai_control_v0.py
 ```